postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-run-collection.md

 ## Running a collection in CI/CD

 When the collections run to your satisfaction, you can copy the commands into your CI/CD scripts to integrate them into your workflows.
 To learn more, see [Configuring the Postman CLI for CI](/docs/integrations/ci-integrations/#configuring-the-postman-cli-for-ci).

+## Running a collection in a specific order

+By default, when you generate the command to run a collection from the Collection Runner, a single Collection ID for the collection is specified.
+This will run the folders and requests in that collection in the sequence they're listed in the collection.

+If you need to change the order of execution, select a request in the Collection Runner and drag it to move it to its new order.
+You can also remove an individual request from the run by clearing the checkbox next to its name.

+When you change the folder and request sequence and **Automate runs via CLI** is selected, the command in the **Postman CLI command** window will also change.
+In addition to the Collection ID, the generated command will specify a number of folder and request UIDs with the `-i` option.
+This will run each of the folders or requests in that specified order.